 All Saints Community Centre.
 In 2011 All Saints Chapel use was extended to being a small community centre.
 As a ‘Drop-In Centre’ it aims to relieve social isolation, providing refreshments, light lunches and company.
 It has quickly established itself as an excellent venue for the community to meet informally, for regular activities or for organisations to hold committee meetings, parties or fairs.
 At present there is a regular drop in session between 10.30 am and 1 pm on Mondays, anyone is welcome.

 Instow Community Primary School.
 Education has been provided in the village from as early as 1772 and today Instow has a thriving primary school with approx. primary 143 pupils and 26 preschool pupils, coming from the village and surrounding areas.
 It has been described by OFSTED a successful school which also noted the strong support from parents and the community.

-Instow Parish Hall.
+Instow village hall.
 This was given to the Community by the Christies.
 It is regularly used for all kinds of activities.

 The village has an active social life with regular activities including Table Tennis, Pilates, choirs, writing, keep fit and a Tai Chi Group, a Drama Group and a long established Twinning with Arromanches.
 There is a large very active WI with their own book groups, gardening club, walking club and craft club.

 Good communication is achieved through a free monthly Parish Magazine which goes to over a 1000 households and outlets.
 All organisations are encouraged to contribute articles.
 A new residents’ association is in the process of being formed.

 Situated on the Tarka Trail at the south end of the village there is a famous old railway signal box.
 This is over 130 years old and was the UK’s first Grade II listed signal box.
 It used to control the signals at Instow Station and also the operation of the level crossing.
 It is open to the public on occasional Sundays and Bank Holidays.
 An image can be viewed on the “Images of Instow” page.